Automotive and Heavy Equipment MechanicsTransportation, Distribution & Logistics

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Job training for automotive and heavy equipment mechanics consists of classroom and hands-on training, including work on vehicles and equipment.
-Training content varies depending on specialty, and may include:

 - Interest in automotive engines and how they work